Tennu/tennu/readme.md

 All messages have the following fields:

-* receiver   - Receiver of the message.
-A reference to the Client object.
 * prefix     - The prefix is either a hostmask of the format "nickname!username@hostname", or the server you are connected to.
 * command    - Message command type.
 For example, 'privmsg' or 'nick'.
 * params     - Array of sent parameters.